pri-k/docs-mysql/backup.html.md

 encrypted = N
 ```

 Within this file, the most important items are the `start_time` and the `server_version` entries.
-Any transactions that have not been completed at the start of the backup effort will **not** be present in the restored artifact.
+Transactions that have not been completed at the start of the backup effort will **not** be present in the restored artifact.

 **Note**: Both `compressed` and `encrypted` show as `N` in this file, yet the artifact uploaded by p-mysql is both.
 This is a known defect, and will be fixed in a future release.

 ## Restoring a Backup Artifact

+p-mysql is normally HA, in that it keeps at least two complete copies of the data.
+In most cases, if a cluster is still able to connect to persistent storage, you can restore a cluster to health using the [bootstrap process](bootstrapping.html).
+Before resorting to a database restore, please check with support to be sure that your existing cluster is beyond help.

+The DR backups feature of p-mysql is primarily intended as a way to recover data to the same Pivotal Cloud Foundry Foundation from which the data was backed up.
+This process replaces 100% of the data and state of a running p-mysql cluster.
+This is especially relevant with regard to service instances and bindings.
+Due to the way in which service instances are defined it is not currently possible to restore a p-mysql database to a different Foundation.

-The process to restore a backup artifact to a p-mysql cluster is currently entirely manual.
-Follow these steps to make the data stored offsite available anywhere that you hae p-mysql installed.
+In the event of a total cluster loss,the process to restore a backup artifact to a p-mysql cluster is entirely manual.
+Follow these steps to use the offsite backups to restore your cluster to its previous state.

 - Discover the encryption keys in the `Credentials` tab of the p-mysql tile.

+1. If necessary, install the same version of the `p-mysql` product in OpsManager.
-1. Reduce the size of the cluster to a single node
+1. Reduce the size of the p-mysql cluster to a single node
     1. Select P-MySQL tile > Settings > Resource Config > MySQL Server > Instances, and set to 1
     1. Click "Save"
-    1. "Back to Installation Dashboard" > Apply Changes
+    1. Click "Back to Installation Dashboard," then "Apply Changes"
     1. Wait for deployment to succeed
 1. Prepare the first node for restoration
     1. [ssh](https://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#ssh) onto the OpsManager Director
-    1. From there, use BOSH to the[ssh](https://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#bosh-ssh) onto first mysql job
+    1. From there, use BOSH to the [ssh](https://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#bosh-ssh) onto first mysql job
         - IP address can be found in P-MySQL > Status > MySQL Server
         - VM credentials can be found in  P-MySQL > Credentials > MySQL Server > Vm Credentials
-    1. Become super user: `sudo su`
+    1. Become super user
+        > sudo su
-    1. Pause the local database server: `monit stop all`
+    1. Pause the local database server
+       > monit stop all
-    1. `watch monit summary` until all jobs are listed as 'not monitored'
+    1. Use `watch monit summary` to confirm that all jobs are listed as 'not monitored'
-    1. Delete the existing mysql data which is stored on disk: `rm -rf /var/vcap/store/mysql/*`
+    1. Delete the existing mysql data which is stored on disk
+       > rm -rf /var/vcap/store/mysql/*
 1. Restore the backup
     1. Move the compressed backup (named e.g. `mysql-backup.tar.bzip2`) to the node (e.g. via `scp`)
+    1. Decrypt the file using the `gpg` command
+       > gpg mysql-backup-1444362715.tar.gpg
-    1. `tar xvjf mysql-backup.tar.bzip2 --directory=/var/vcap/store/mysql` (uncompress the backup artifact into the data directory of MySQL)
+    1. Expand the backup artifact into the data director of MySQL
+       > tar xvjf mysql-backup.tar.bzip2 --directory=/var/vcap/store/mysql
-    1. `chown -R vcap:vcap /var/vcap/store/mysql` (MySQL process expects data directory to be owned by a particular user)
+    1. MySQL process expects data directory to be owned by a particular user
+       > chown -R vcap:vcap /var/vcap/store/mysql
     1. `monit start all`
     1. `watch monit summary` until all jobs are listed as 'running'
     1. Exit out of the MySQL node